LIS501/syllabi/Asgt3.md

 # Assignment 3: Topical Poster and Annotated Bibliography  {#Asgt3 .task}

-Preliminary topic: the week of September 22 <https://courses.lis.illinois.edu/mod/forum/view.php?id=208062>

-Zotero collection (annotated bibliography) of research sources: the week of October 27

-Presentation: the week of October 27

 ## Rationale {.context}
 Throughout the term, you may find a topic that piques your interest.
-You will find many resources posted in the background readings area – and as part of the resources posted by the instructor or by your classmates.
-You may draw heavily from these resources as you build your final project.
-The goal here is to learn how to use (or expand your skills) LibGuide software, while assembling a set of core resources that allow you to pursue a 501 topic of interest to you.
+You should explore the topic starting with resources designated as additional background readings, or as part of the resources posted by the instructor or by your classmates.
+You may draw from these resources and others you find on your own to build your final project.

-Presentations will occur during the week of October 27.

-The instructor must approve your topic.
-Please post it on the forum here by September 22 This is your first opportunity to discuss your initial thoughts about your topic with the instructor and your classmates.
-There will be at least one other opportunity during the term for us to check in about this project.
-Presentations will be the week of October 27.
+The goal here is
+to learn how to use presentation software while assembling a set of core resources that allow you to pursue a 501 topic of interest to you.

 Example topics: